Reformative Training in Singapore: When Will It be Ordered?

-What Must the Court Consider Before Imposing RT?
+What Must the Court Consider Before Imposing Reformative Training?

-Whether the dominant consideration for the sentence is rehabilitation
+Whether rehabilitation is the dominant consideration for the sentence

 RT predominantly serves as a rehabilitative sentencing option for youth offenders.
 However, the court has held that while RT aims to be rehabilitative, it is in fact punishing in nature.
 Therefore, the general approach to RT is that it should be imposed “cautiously”.